 What’s next for mobile marketing?

 With the weakening of IDFA and other tracking techniques, Apple made other instruments’ weight larger.
 Now the App Store Optimization will become more relevant, and Apple could utilize its own advertisement platform.

 Apple already sells search ads for its App Store that allow developers to pay for the top results.
 In searches for “Twitter,” for example, the first result is currently TikTok.
 Financial Times recently reported that the company plans to add a second advertising slot to its App Store search page’s “suggested” apps section.
 It will allow advertisers to promote their apps across the whole network rather than in response to specific searches.

-Some companies say that they will pay more attention to detailed ad creative performance metrics on Android campaigns, then pivot those learning over to iOS.
+Some companies say that they will pay more attention to detailed ad creative performance metrics on Android campaigns, then pivot those learnings over to iOS.

-Others may focus on using existing Customer Relationship Management means such as push notifications, email, and other social channels, including ones outside the app, to engage existing users to maximize retention and revenue.
+Others may focus on using existing Customer Relationship Management means such as push notifications, email, and other social channels, including ones outside the app, to engage existing users in maximizing retention and revenue.

 Companies that operate several apps can continue to use identifiers for vendors (IDFV) in order to track users and cross-promote apps.
 IDFV still remains a highly accurate, device-level instrument.

 How Adapty fits in?